oceanprotocol-archive/readthedocs/markdowns/ocean-py/ocean_lib/assets/asset.md

  | def denied_addresses() -> list
 ```

-Lists addresesses that are explicitly denied in credentials.
+Lists addresses that are explicitly denied in credentials.

 #### add\_address\_to\_allow\_list